ringcentral/ringcentral-web-phone/README.md

 Both methods exchange `RTCIceCandidateInit | null`, where `null` marks end-of-candidates.
 The application must call the registered handler for each local candidate and must return offer and answer SDP containing `a=ice-options:trickle`.
-The Web Phone applies incoming candidates through `addRemoteCandidate` in arrival order and continues to own all SIP signaling.
+The Web Phone forwards incoming candidates through `addRemoteCandidate` in arrival order for the application to validate and apply, and continues to own all SIP signaling.
 Candidate failures do not fail the Call Session.
-This supports the RingCentral subset described here, not complete RFC 8840 interoperability.
+This supports the RingCentral audio calling subset described here, not complete RFC 8840 interoperability.

 Without the complete `trickleIce` capability, delegated sessions retain their existing complete-SDP behavior.
 Without `webRtcSessionFactory`, the SDK uses